2022 European heatwaves: October heatwave

 From 3 October a new heat wave (first high pressure from the Azores, and then an African anticyclone) hits Italy, bringing drought back to northern Italy despite another 4 previous months of absent rains.
 30 °C is exceeded in many locations.

 Luxembourg

 On 18 June, the temperature reached 33.8 C in Luxembourg City.

 On 19 July, it reached 36.3 C in Luxembourg City.
+And 40.1 C in Esch-sur-Alzette.

 Malta

 June was record warm for Malta, and the temperature reached a record high for June with 39.0 C on 28 June.

 July was also warmer than usual, and on 5 July the temperature reached 36.8 C.

 Netherlands

 On 18 July, the Royal Netherlands Meteorological Institute issued a code orange heat warning for the central and southern provinces, with forecasted temperatures of 36 C in central provinces and 38-39 C in the south on 19 July.
 On 19 July the temperature in Maastricht reached 39.5 C.

 Extreme heat is rare in the Netherlands; there have been only nine days with temperatures above 35 C since the start of measurement at the central weather station in 1901 (as of 18 July 2022).
 In 2019, the Netherlands experienced temperatures surpassing 40 C for the first time in recorded history, with 40.7 C recorded in Gilze-Rijen.

 According to satellite measurements, the southernmost Belgium–Netherlands border may have reached 42 C, which could be the highest provisional temperature recorded in the country.